TheColossus/ScalarFlow/README.md

     x**2 #Outputs Scalar(16.0)
     log(2 * y) #Outputs Scalar(1.0)
     ```
-  - That last example had an integer before the scalar, which will also work for each operation.
+  - That last example had an integer before the scalar, which will also work for each operation; order between scalar-integer or scalar-float computation does not matter.

   - Each scalar stores its 'parents', the nodes that it was born from via an operation.
     - Example: